Organica-Ai-Solutions/NIS_Protocol/docs/NIS_Protocol_V3_Whitepaper.md

 1. **Functional Implementation:** Unlike theoretical frameworks, all components are implemented and functional
 2. **Evidence-Based Development:** All capabilities backed by measurable implementations
-3. **Integrity Monitoring:** Built-in systems to prevent unsubstantiated claims
+3. **Integrity Monitoring (see nis-integrity-toolkit/):** Built-in systems to prevent unsubstantiated claims
 4. **Production Readiness:** Comprehensive testing and validation infrastructure

 ---